Partnership Agreement Contract Template

 - The General Partner may, in advance of any Partnership meeting, prescribe additional regulations concerning the manner of execution and filing of proxies and their valuation.

+SECTION IX.
 ASSIGNMENT AND/OR TRANSFER OF PARTNERSHIP INTEREST

 - Conditions for Transfer.
 A Partner may sell, assign, transfer, encumber, or otherwise dispose of an interest in the Partnership only in conformity with the provisions of this Section